Shunseii/express-mods/README.md

 ## In-Progress
 The core functionality that is still in development:
-- ~~Individual mod display page~~
-- ~~Commenting on mod pages~~ (updating and deleting comments remains)
-- ~~Uploading files, cloud storage integration~~ (Not using cloud storage.
-See below)
+- ~~Uploading files, cloud storage integration with Backblaze b2~~ (e2e image upload done, file upload left)
-- Upload images/files and store them in Postgres (probably using bytea)
-- Perform virus check on uploaded files prior to storage (Ideally done in tandem with above)
+- Use ClamAV to virus scan uploaded mod files
 - Sorting and filtering options
 - Categories/tags
-- ~~Cloud database integration and hosting~~ (Not using a cloud database.
-See below)
-- Use Dokku on a (cheap) VPS to set up containers for Redis, Postgres, and the server
+- Use Dokku on a (cheap) VPS to set up containers for Redis, Postgres, BE server, and ClamAV
+- Implement an actual design 😅